santigarcor/laratrust/docs/upgrade.rst

     'permission_user_table' => 'permission_user',

-4. Run ``php artisan laratrust:upgrade`` in order to create the migration with the database upgrade.
+4. Run ``php artisan laratrust:upgrade`` to create the migration with the database upgrade.

 5. Run ``php artisan migrate`` to run the migration created in the las step.